Most founders wait until the team is already broken before thinking about structure.

 Frequently Asked Questions

 At what team size should I start thinking about formal structure?
-Around 5-8 people.
+Around 5 to 8 people.
 Before then, everyone can know everyone's work informally.
 Past 8, you need at least one layer of functional ownership or things start slipping through gaps.

 How many direct reports should a manager have?
 Five to seven is the band where most managers actually manage well.
 Past seven, they become a bottleneck.
 Below five, you may be over-layering.
 The founder follows the same rule.